H4HWV2011/msjarvis-public-docs/thesis/15-pituitary-and-global-modes.md

 - **Verification and testing scripts**
   Top‑level scripts such as `VERIFY_AND_TEST.sh`, `verify_full_integration.sh`, and `verify_all_claims.sh` formalize the process of checking microservice health, integration status, and documentation alignment, and can be treated as deployment gates that must pass before changes to modes or global weights are accepted.

 These practices support a governance model in which global controls are not altered ad hoc but are mediated by explicit APIs, logs with integrity checks, and repeatable verification procedures.
+Broader governance literature, such as Cihon et al. (https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3435019) and Floridi et al. (https://link.springer.com/article/10.1007/s11023-018-9482-5), offers analogies for situating such controls within institutional oversight.

+---

 ## 15.8 Summary